 Depending on the type of API you’re working with, you may have to first configure an “integration” – quite simply, this is where you’ll authenticate with your API URL.
 If the API requires basic auth, or an OAuth2 authentication method, you can configure that here.
 This is just a one-time configuration that needs to be done for a particular URL (most commonly the base URL), and you should be able to simply pick it from a drop-down list in your tiles, and add an endpoint URL to it if required.

 SquaredUp have a step-by-step procedure available here for all the tiles that should get you started.
-I also wrote a “WebAPI Tips & Tricks” blog that should be of some help to extract the data from the JSON payload you receive from your API.
+I also wrote a “WebAPI Tips & Tricks” blog that should be of help to extract the data from the JSON payload you receive from your API.

 Alright, that’s it for now, let’s take a new tile next time, the one I’m especially excited about.
 The Powershell tile!